The work experience section of your resume answers the biggest question hiring managers have when they review your application:

 “The quality of presentation tells me something about you,” one healthcare recruiter told Jobscan.

-Pro Tip: Always Include the month as well as the year for your start and end dates so the ATS can read your information properly.
+PRO TIP: Always Include the month as well as the year for your start and end dates so the ATS can read your information properly.

-Step #3 – Use bullet points
+3. Use bullet points

 Now it’s time to get into the details of each job you’ve held.
 To do this, use bullet points.
 Recruiters tend to skim through resumes and bullet points are a great way to make it easier for them to do that.